 This is obvious.

-We have all experienced either ourselves, in raising our children or observing other homeschooled children the realisation that they are “different”
+We have all experienced either ourselves, in raising our children or observing other homeschooled children the realization that they are “different”

 I have seen homeschoolers who are extremely sheltered and therefore, ‘different’ in the extreme, and others who look identical to mainstream educated children.